-If you’ve read any of my other posts or follow us on Social Media then you know that normally I write all about horses.
+If you’ve read any of my other posts or follow us on social media then you know that normally I write all about horses.
 So this is my first time where I’m going to talk about you instead!
 Today I’m going to answer the question: can I use horse shampoo to make my hair longer and thicker?

-I figured I should mix it up a little bit and also I keep hearing about this rumour myself over and over again.
+I figured I should mix it up a little bit.
+Plus, I keep hearing about this rumour over and over again.

 So is it true?